XanderXu/RealityShaderExtension/README.md

 ### 2. Create Instancing, then copy and paste the Instancing nodes
 Suitable for both nested and non-nested Node Graphs.

 **Instancing** behaves similarly to a singleton, it can save CPU cost and memory cost, because it only load one instance in memory and reuse it.
-But you need to put the **original Node Graphs** in your RealityComposerPro project to reference.
+But you need to put the **original source Node Graphs** in your RealityComposerPro project to reference.

+> If you modify the original Node Graphs, all of the Instancing will be changed imdirectly.

 ![](./README.assets/CreateInstancing.png)
 ![](./README.assets/PasteInstancing.png)

 You have to put the original Node Graphs in your RealityComposerPro project to reference.
 You need to keep the relative path fixed, if you move the path of original Node Graphs, the Instancing will not work any more.
 ![](./README.assets/YourScene.png)